Gov. vetoes mail-in ballot grace-period elimination

 “We had ballots that continued to come in for three days and flipped a couple of races before it was all over, and that erodes voter confidence,” said Rep. Pat Proctor, R-Leavenworth, who carried the bill in the House during debates.

-House Minority Leader Vic Miller, a Democrat from Topeka, released the following statement on Wednesday in response to the Governor’s veto:
+House Minority Leader Vic Miller, D-Topeka, released the following statement on Wednesday in response to the Governor’s veto:

 I support Governor Kelly’s veto of SB 209 completely.